apiato/documentation/versioned_docs/version-9.x/main-components/requests.md

 ],
 ```

 This will append the `admin` role to all roles access in every request object.
-Example: this `'roles' => 'manger'` becomes `'roles' => 'manger|admin'` (if the user is manager or admin "has any of the roles", will be allowed to access the endpoint function).
+Example: this `'roles' => 'manager'` becomes `'roles' => 'manager|admin'` (if the user is manager or admin "has any of the roles", will be allowed to access the endpoint function).

 ## Request Helper Functions {#request-helper-functions}